 The General Provisions in Division H of the Consolidated Appropriations Act, 2021 (P.L.
-116-260) apply to this program.
+116-260) and Division A of the Further Continuing Appropriations Act, 2022 (P.L.
+117-70) apply to this program.
 See Section 5.1 of HRSA's SF-424 Two-Tier Application Guide for additional information.
 Note that these or other restrictions will apply in following fiscal years, as required by law.